Estate planning law

-Our estates team works alongside our tax, superannuation and estate administration and disputes team to provide our clients and their advisers with the full range of expert advice they need.
+Our Brisbane based estates team works alongside our tax, superannuation, and estate administration and disputes team to provide our clients and their advisers with the full range of expert advice they need.

 Commercial and practical approach

-Our philosophy is to work together with our clients and their accountants, financial planners and other advisers to create an estate planning strategy.
+Our philosophy is to work together with our clients and their accountants, financial planners, and other advisers to create a comprehensive estate planning strategy.

 We provide innovative, commercially focused advice and documentation, including: